 Placement Testing Information

 This information is designed to assist you in determining which Mathematics Assessment tools you should complete or if you are exempted from this requirement.
-It will also give you information about the Foreign Language Placement Exam that new students are required to take.

 Mathematics Skill Requirements: